artyomliou/msgpack-nodejs/README.md

 ## Encode

-[Encoder](src/encoder/encoder.ts) uses a recursive function `match()` to match JSON structure (primitive value, object, array or nested).
+[Encoder](src/encoder/encoder.ts) uses a recursive function `match()` to match JSON structure (primitive value, object, array or nested), and pushes anything encoded into [ByteArray](src/encoder/byte-array.ts).

-`match()` function always get a argument `val`.
-It will use different handler to handle `val` after determining its type.
-For each map/array encountered, it will be iterated, then each elements will be passed into `match` and return its serialization.
-If it's a primitive value then it will be simply serialized and returned.
-If it's a map/array then it will be serialized too, but only with information like "what type is this value?" and "how many elements it has?".
-Then `match()` will dive into (aka iterate) each elements.

-All serialized (binary) will be pushed into [ByteArray](src/encoder/byte-array.ts).
-After all `match()` were executed, this ByteArray will be concatenated and returned.
+There are 2 optimization strategies:

+- [ByteArray](src/encoder/byte-array.ts) starts will a small buffer (1K), when it's not enough, it will create another bigger buffer, and copy into it.
+To avoid too many copy operation (because it wastes CPU & time), it remember the average of previous encoded size, and adjust size of next allocated buffer.
+- Since the key of JSON object is string, and the object structure usually has pattern, which means most of these keys are cachable.
+[Encoder](src/encoder/encoder.ts) deploys [LruCache](src/cache.ts) for this.
+If these keys are too dynamic to cache, this LruCache still could handle this by using a Set() to block any rare keys.

 ## Decode

 There's 2 files handling with different concerns.

-- [Decoder](src/decoder/decoder.ts) will compose typed values in proper structure.
-It utlizes [TypedValueResolver](src/decoder/typed-value-resolver.ts) for resolving typed value.
-If it get a map/array, then initialize a new [StructContext](src/decoder/struct-context.ts) and push subsequent values into the structure (map/array), with the maximum limit of elements that it could possess.
-If this limit were met, leave current context, pop previous context from stack.
+- [Decoder](src/decoder/decoder.ts) uses [StructBuilder](src/decoder/struct-builder.ts) to handle every result of [TypedValueResolver](src/decoder/typed-value-resolver.ts).
+- [StructBuilder](src/decoder/struct-builder.ts) takes anything as argument.
+It uses stack to keep track of every array/map in which it is pushing any subsequent value.
+For every array/map, it it gets every thing it could have, then we will pop previous array/map from stack.
-- [TypedValueResolver](src/decoder/typed-value-resolver.ts) are full of byte resolving logic.
-To be specific, resolve first byte for type, based on this, we can resolve remaining bytes with type-specific procedure.
+- [TypedValueResolver](src/decoder/typed-value-resolver.ts) will get the first byte and resolve remaining bytes.

 ## Inspiration